 Participants can register online through Beanstack, in a new, easy-to-use portal or by downloading the Beanstack app available for Android and iOS.
 Sign-ups are also available in-person at each library, as well as schools, farmer’s markets and many other community locations that the library staff visit.

 Summer Library Program participants will be provided with an activity log where they can mark off a star for each challenge completed.
 There are 30 challenges presented, and completing just 10 will earn you a free book, prize coupons from local sponsors, and an entry into the grand prize drawing.
-Each additional group of 10 completed challenges earns another grand prize entry for a total of three entries available per person.
+Each additional group of 10 completed challenges earns another grand prize entry for a total of ten entries available per person.
 Last year 54 children won the grand prize, all receiving a brand-new bike (courtesy of the Masonic Charities of Washington).

 The challenges are designed to be accessible to all ages.
 From new readers to the well-seasoned, challenges inspire engagement in various ways.
 Kendra Jones, the Library’s youth and family services district manager, highlights that participating in the program helps combat summer slide.
 “Young brains stay in learning mode to set them up for a successful school year,” she says, “and adults get to create, connect, explore and learn with each other.”